-Medical coders are in demand by hospitals, insurance companies, medical offices, and health clinics.
+Medical billers and coders are in demand by hospitals, insurance companies, medical offices, and health clinics.
 This major prepares students to function in medical records settings.
 Students learn to organize medical records, to assign codes to disease processes and procedures, and to facilitate third-party reimbursement and record keeping.
-They are prepared to sit for the Certified Coding Associate (CCA) professional certification exam through the American Health Information Management Association (AHIMA) at the end of their coursework.
-In addition, the College has a partnership with two national coding companies who will provide an internship experience for our students on the LDS Business College campus.
-This internship experience will lead to job offers to students who meet the companies' qualification criteria.
+They are prepared to sit for the Certified Coding Associate (CPC) professional certification exam through the American Association of Professional Coders (AAPC) at the end of their coursework.
+In addition, the College has a an "in house" internship experience for our students on the LDS Business College campus.
+This 120 internship experience will lead to job offers to students who meet the company's' qualification criteria.

-Medical coders are in demand by hospitals, insurance companies, medical offices, and health clinics.
+Medical billers/coders are in demand by hospitals, insurance companies, medical offices, and health clinics.
 This occupation is expected to experience faster than average employment growth with a moderate volume of annual job openings.
-Coders can anticipate an hourly median age of \$13-15 per hour and with experience up to \$30/hr. in Utah with annual salaries ranging from \$27,000 - \$35,000.
-The U.S. median is more than \$30,000 annually.